-Lightning Ridge Tourism welcomes Apple Tree Creek War Memorial in Apple Tree Creek, for all your attraction and things to do, book your adventure today.
+Book Direct with the Owner at Apple Tree Creek War Memorial with Lightning Ridge Tourism in Apple Tree Creek, for all your Attraction and travel needs.

 Australia's participation in WWI had an immense impact on the population.
 Almost one in five men who went to fight, died.
 That was certainly the experience in the Wide Bay's tiny farming community of Apple Tree Creek.
 When war broke out, 50 farmers were registered in the post office directory.
 There was also a school, hotel and store.
 From that community, 77 men volunteered, a substantial proportion of a generation.
 Apple Tree Creek chose the Queensland favourite tribute, the soldier statue, to honour its war heroes.
 The AL Petrie-produced memorial was unveiled on 20 March 1921.
 Marble plaques on each side of the plinth on which the soldier stands record the soldiers' names providing a lasting record of the community's involvement.
 The names of the 15 who died are inscribed on the front panel.
 Apple Tree Creek's war memorial, within the community sports ground, has undergone significant restoration.
 Vandals destroyed the original soldier statue in the mid-1970s.
 A replica was unveiled in its place in 1999.